- Curriculum Information Types

 EYFS and KS1 Phonics Schemes

 We are using the ‘Read Write Inc’ phonics program.
-Please click on the this link to find out more about this.
+Please click here to find out more information.

 At Our Lady of Mount Carmel RC Primary School the teaching of mathematics enables our pupils to develop the skills of numeracy and the ability to apply those skills in different situations across the curriculum and in daily living outside school.

 We believe that Mathematics is an exploratory and problem solving activity that develops reasoning and thinking, which must be supported by a sound knowledge and continually developing skills.

 While it may be taught as a separate subject, it will be an integral part of the pupils learning experience and will make an important contribution to their personal development.

 Since January 2014 the new statutory requirements for the teaching and learning of Maths have been adopted by all classes.